 There are probably over 100,000 freight forwarding companies worldwide.
 That seems like being spoiled for choice.
 However, in an industry often described as being opaque, customers get little visibility into pricing and service levels.

-Here’s how to choose a good freight forwarding company:
+Here’s how to choose a good company:

 - First, consider whether your shipments have special requirements.

 - Determine how much your shipping might narrow down forwarder selection.